y23tanaka/LambdaShifter2.0/README.md

 - The device must be mounted on the motorcycle itself.
 - The device shall operate on motorcycle voltage.
 - The device must be able to withstand surges and inrush currents.
-- All operations must be completed by a smartphone.
 - All operations must be completed by a smartphone, including firmware upload.
 - Compact as possible.
 　->Motorcycles have limited space for installation.